exasol/pyexasol/doc/user_guide/configuration/security.rst

 #.
 Public CA
     * The certificate should already be in the operating system truststore of the client machine.
 #.
 Private CA (Corporate CA)
-    * Your IT should add it to operating system truststore of the client machine.
+    * Your IT should add it to the operating system truststore of the client machine.
 #.
 Self-signed Certificate
-    * Your IT should add it to operating system truststore of the client machine.
+    * Your IT should add it to the operating system truststore of the client machine.
         1. DBA needs to fetch the certificate from the Exasol Cluster.
         2. Client Machine Admin needs to add it to the  operating system truststore.
     * Or, in case of a unprivileged user and the user can access the certificate of the Exasol database you can specify the certificate during connect.
-    * For testing with a local DB you can disable the certificate validation (however, this should **NEVER** be used for production).
+    * For testing with a local DB you can disable the certificate verification (however, this should **NEVER** be used for production).

 .. _inside_a_udf:

-Inside a UDF
+Inside a User Defined Function (UDF)
-""""""""""""
+""""""""""""""""""""""""""""""""""""

 #.
 Public CA
-    * The certificate should already be in the operating system truststore of the client machine.
+    * The certificate should already be in the operating system truststore of the `Script Language Container (SLC) <https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm>`__ of the UDF.
 #.
 Private CA (Corporate CA)
     * Your DBA should upload the certificate to BucketFS and you should pass it to the connect inside of the UDF.
         * Note: The operating system truststore is part of the SLC and can only be changed during SLC creation.
-          While you run a UDF, the operating system truststore is read-only.
+          While you run a UDF, the operating system truststore inside of the UDF is read-only.
 #.
 Self-signed Certificate
     * Your DBA or you should upload the certificate to BucketFS and you should pass it to the connect inside of the UDF.
         * Note: The operating system truststore is part of the SLC and can only be changed during SLC creation.
-          While you run a UDF, the operating system truststore is read-only.
+          While you run a UDF, the operating system truststore of the UDF is read-only.
-    * For testing with a local DB you can disable the certificate validation (however, this should **NEVER** be used for production).
+    * For testing with a local DB you can disable the certificate verification (however, this should **NEVER** be used for production).

 .. _certificate_in_pyexasol: